 We were blessed with a beautiful day to cross the Pyrenees permitting us to choose The Napoleon Route (which I guess he did used with his army).

-Our dorm was the on the top floor so we did not have bunk beds which was great.
+Fortunately, our dorm was the on the top floor so we did not have bunk beds which was great.
 Lights are turned off at 10:00 & back on at 6:00am and we are required to be out by 8:00am.
 It is very different life👣

 Today was a much less challenging walk but still presented some difficult downhill sections.
 The day was filled with Buen Camino greetings with our new collection of friends from around the world.
 It is wonderful to observe people connecting as we move along the Way at varying speeds.
 Some greetings turn into conversations which may last for a kilometer or two and may be continued that afternoon over coffee in the next village or the roadside food truck.
 (Today’s truck offers an unusual Camino promise!)

 We encountered friends from previous albergues and met many new friends.
 My friend An has such a beautiful spirit that she is a people magnet.
-She also speaks many languages as is quick to offer assistance to anyone in need.
+She also speaks many languages and is quick to offer assistance to anyone in need.